Troubleshooting / FAQs

 How to remove tab at the bottom (cookie settings tab)?

-Just go to Settings > Cookie Consent Banner > Consent Management and uncheck the checkbox “Show ‘Cookie Settings’ tab”
+Go to Settings > Cookie Consent Banner > Cookie Settings Tab and uncheck the checkbox “Show ‘Cookie Settings’ tab”

 On the same page you find a shortcode: cc_show_cookie_banner_nsc_bar which gives you a stylable link to manage the cookie settings.
 Like the tab would do.
 Alternatively you can use this link directly: